playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 # Wrapping Up

 We've taken a look at various methods of creating forms for React, Angular, and Vue.
-Each method has their pros and cons, complete with complexity tradeoffs as well.
+Each method has its pros and cons, complete with complexity tradeoffs as well.

 While our React and Vue code samples have utilized Formik and `vee-validate` respectively, they're far from the only options on the table.
 I selected them in part due to their similarity and popularity, but some other alternatives might include [FormKit for Vue](https://formkit.com/)  or [React Hook Form](https://react-hook-form.com/).